TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Security concerns when rendering on site
 	- We need to consider that arbitrary string might be found inside server's name, map name or player username

-- Data format

-- Map version considerations
-	- Communiy map migration
-		- copy user folder to OLD_HYPERSOMNIA, in case there are some important maps too
-		- Solution for map conversions: just keep binary versions in caches?

-	- Check official map version upon connection
-		- if mismatch
-			- custom? re-download
-			- official? disconnect

 - Sending server stats
-- Actually it's better if stats come from the same port because nat will be less complex

 - Multiple official servers
 	- Picking best